rosehammond/Computer-Vision-Rock-Paper-Scissors/README.md

 ## File structure of the project

-### Manual version
-- manual_rps.py: contains the Python code for this game.
-- The game consists of four main functions:
-- get_computer_choice(): This function randomly selects the computer's choice from Rock, Paper, or Scissors.
-- get_user_choice(): This function prompts the user to input their choice and validates that the input is one of the choices (Rock, Paper, or Scissors).
-- get_winner(user_choice, computer_choice): This function determines the winner based on the choices made by the user and the computer.
-It checks for ties and winning conditions.
-- play(): This function orchestrates the entire game by calling the above functions and displaying the outcome.

-### Interactive version
-- camera_rps.py: contains the Python code for this game.
+- camera_rps.py contains the Python code for this game.
+- keras_model.h5 created using Teachable Machine to predict what hand signal the user is holding up
+- labels.txt labels for the different hand signals
+- requirements.txt all the dependencies for the game, can be installed using the command *pip install -r requirements.txt*

+## Code Structure

-- RockPaperScissors(): Class which includes all the attributes and methods for the game
+- ``` RockPaperScissors(): ``` Class which includes all the attributes and methods for the game
 - countown_timer(): Method to display a 3-second countdown timer
 - get_prediction(): Method to open the camera and take a frame of the user's hand signal
 - convert_prediction_to_human_readable_prediction(prediction): Method to convert the frame image into text